NBeing/VSAV_Training/README.md

 I have been using this training mode personally to great effect.

 IF SOMETHING GOES WRONG JUST RESTART THE SCRIPT!
+N.B.
+This version no longer relies on setting cheats.
+Many of them do not work, it is there to turn off the BG music.
+Apologies for any confusion.

 - N-Bee